 I can assure you that you will be challenged.
 In all honesty, however, you could reject half of what I write and still experience some significant lifestyle changes.
 But more importantly, you could experience some significant eternal changes, because Through the Needle’s Eye is all about laying up treasure in heaven.

 When I originally wrote Through the Needle’s Eye, I did my best to make it as easy to swallow as possible.
 And as I publish this e-teaching version, I’m hoping to do an even better job at that by making some additional edits, remembering that anyone who is willing to even be challenged regarding biblical stewardship is a special and rare person.
 I hope you are one of them!
 And now, more than a decade later, I’m even more sympathetic to my readers, as I’ve struggled as much as anyone trying—and often failing—to live up to what I believe is truth.
 It is impossible to get through the “needle’s eye” without God’s gracious help.
 May He help us, first of all, be willing to examine our lives honestly in light of His Word. — David

-Anyone who reads through the Gospels cannot avoid repeatedly encountering Jesus’ startling and often troubling words about money, possessions and stewardship.
-He told His followers to sell their possessions and give to charity.
-He forbade them to lay up earthly treasures.
-He told stories about rich people who went to hell.
-He warned that eternal damnation awaited those who don’t help the very poor among His family.
+Anyone who reads through the Gospels cannot avoid encountering Jesus’ startling and often troubling words about money, possessions and stewardship.
+He commanded His followers to sell their possessions and give to charity (Luke 12:33).
+He forbade them to lay up earthly treasures (Matt.
+6:19).
+He told stories about rich people who went to hell (Luke 12:16-20; 16:19-31).
+He warned that eternal damnation awaited those who don’t help the very poor among His family (Matt.
+25:31-46).